fashberg/WThermostatBeca/README.md

 * AL-Mode: MCU reports both temperatures, uses internal sensor for room-temperature and external sensor for maximum floor temperature overheating protection.
 Values "temperature" and "floorTemperature" are both valid.
   * It's not possible to change MCU behavior to other modes, e.g. using external temperature sensor to control relays and only display value of internal sensor is not possible.
   * See [Issue #27](https://github.com/fashberg/WThermostatBeca/issues/27) with Workaround by @IanAdd with Home Assistant controlled Heating/Idle state depending on floorTemperature
-  * Hint: Long pressing the most right button for 5 seconds (while device switched on) the displays shows external temperature.
+  * Hint: Long pressing the rightest button for 5 seconds (while device switched on) the displays shows external temperature.

 ### Hardware Installation

-Here a description of how to install the hardware - indepentent from Open Source WThermostat.
+Here a description of how to install the hardware - indepentdent from Open Source WThermostat.
-**No special Hardware installation neccessary for Upgrading to this firmware!**
+**No special Hardware installation necessary for Upgrading to this firmware!**

 * see [Installation.md](Installation.md)